Note: This blog post has been updated to reflect changes that LSAC made to their need-based fee waiver program ahead of the 2021-22 application cycle.

 This is Part 3 of our series on law school application fee waivers.
 For Part 1 is about unsolicited fee waivers that applicants can receive through LSAC’s Candidate Referral Service (CRS).
 Part 2 is about asking a law school for an application fee waiver.
 Part 3 covers need-based fee waivers.

-To recap from Parts 1 and 2: as of 2018, a little more than half of the 203 accredited law schools charged an application fee, usually $50-$90.
-Some schools may waive their application fee on the basis of “merit” which usually involves a strong LSAT and GPA combination and maybe some other desirable characteristic, too.
+To recap from Parts 1 and 2: as of 2018 a little more than half of the then-203 accredited law schools charged an application fee, usually $50-$90.
+Some schools may waive their application fee on the basis of “merit,” which usually involves a strong LSAT and GPA combination and maybe some other desirable characteristics, too.
 Many schools use an LSAC database called CRS to automatically identify candidates for fee waivers or, in some cases, applicants can ask for a fee waiver by emailing the school directly.
 If you don’t qualify for a fee waiver based on merit, then you might be able to ask for a fee waiver based on financial need.

 Note, in Parts 1 and 2, we stressed that merit-based fee waivers were only for the law school’s application fee and didn’t cover fees charged by LSAC.
 Well, on a need basis, it is possible to get LSAC to waive their fees, too, and we’ll explain how that works in this post.

 LSAC’s need-based fee waiver